3 Strange & Wondrous Ways You Can Learn Poetry By Heart & Memorize Any Passage of Literature

 Read it aloud one more time.
 Aloud, I repeat, even if it’s just to yourself.

-Do not try to memorize it, but do pay attention — i.e. read it closely, carefully, slowly, aloud.
+Do not try to memorize it, but do pay attention to the words you’re reading — i.e. read it closely, carefully, aloud.

-It’s even better if you copy it out with pen or pencil onto paper, but you don’t have to do this.
-Simply read it to yourself two or three times with your full attention.
+This will work even better if you copy it out with pen or pencil onto paper, but you don’t have to do this.
+Simply read it to yourself two or three times with your full focus.

-Now scroll down the screen here, or cover the words of the poem in such a way that you cannot see the poem, and then look at the following letters.
+Now scroll down your computer or phone screen here, or cover the words of the poem in such a way that you cannot see the poem, and then look at the following letters, which I’ve typed in directly below.
 These are the first letters of each word in the poem.
-With the prompting of these first letters now, see how much of the poem you remember (and please note that the overwhelming majority of people, myself included, will not be able to get them all at this point):
+With the prompting of only these first letters now, see how much of the poem you remember (and please note: the overwhelming majority of people, myself included, will not be able to get them all at this point):

 S, w, y, m, t,u t, s, l, a, k, y, l, n, t, f, w, i, y, s, t, l, y, t, b, i, y, b, a, a, y, s, h, f, b, b, l, a, o, y, b, h, i, b.

-Your verbatim learning of this poem will happen, and it will happen fast — no matter the specific number of times any one of us requires.
+Your verbatim learning of this poem will happen, and it will happen fast — no matter the specific number of times any one of us needs to keep going back and rereading it.
 Just keep looking at the first letters, getting as many of them as you’re able, and then go back to the poem when you come upon letters you do not yet recall.

 It is, I say again, the fastest method for learning any literature by heart.
 And it does work for lengthy passages too, though of course that takes longer and more practice.
 I’ve even heard of people learning the entire New Testament by this exact method!
 I’ve also read about many actresses and actors who routinely and entirely memorize full Shakespeare and Ibsen plays — i.e. not just their own lines — by means of this method.